Anchiornithidae: Systematic history

+Cau (2024) found support for the inclusion of Scansoriopterygidae in Anchiornithidae.

 Palaeoecology

 A good majority of the known anchiornithid fossils have been recovered from the Tiaojishan Formation in Liaoning, China dating back to 160 million years.
 The climate during this period of time would have been subtropical to temperate, warm and humid based on the plant life present in the Tiaojishan Formation.
 This environment was dominated plant by gymnosperm trees.
 There were ginkgopsids like Ginkoites, Ginkgo, Baiera, Czekanowskia, and Phoenicopsis.
 There were also conifers like Pityophyllum, Rhipidiocladus, Elatocladus, Schizolepis, and Podozamites.
 Also, Lycopsids like Lycopodites and Sellaginellities, horsetails (Sphenopsida) like Equisetum, cycads like Anomozamites, and ferns (Filicopsida) like Todites and Coniopteris.

-The only Chinese anchiornithid to not have been discovered in the Tiaojishan Formation is Yixianosaurus longimanus, which was found in the 125 million-year-old Early Cretaceous Yixian Formation, in the same area.
+Chinese anchiornithids discovered outside of the Tiaojishan Formation includeYixianosaurus longimanus, which was found in the 125 million-year-old Early Cretaceous Yixian Formation.
+Fujianvenator prodigiosus was discovered in the 148 to 150 million-year-old Zhenghe Biota of southeastern China, which was dominated by aquatic and semi-aquatic fossils such as fish and turtles indicative of a lacustrine swamp environment.
 Only one genus of anchiornithid has been found outside of China: Ostromia, which is found in the Painten Formation from Riedenburg, Bavaria, Germany.